JulianadFreitas/JulianadFreitas/README.md

 - 🎧  &nbsp; I like to listen music on my free time

-- 👩‍💻 &nbsp; I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes
+- 👩‍💻 &nbsp; I'm passionate about learning new knowledge and being able to recognize it to solve problems and help the world become a better place.